Sunday, December 28, 2025

 https://feministafrica.net/feminist-africa-volume-2-issue-2-2021-gender-and-sexuality-in-african-futurism/

 At ArmadilloCon 45 (2023) the History session was disappointing.
-Each panelist complained that their self-identified minority was unfairly presented or under-represented in popular history.
+Each panelist complained that their minority was unfairly presented or under-represented in our alternate future histories.
 Myself, I am more of a Vulcan.

 I found it easy to understand Elizabeth Bennett and her sisters and the people in their lives.
 The author did a good job of bringing them to the reader, and that work has endured for 200 years.
 Truly, if I were a woman, more of the book would have resonated deeper and differently.